Keivan-sf/lzw/README.md

 ## LZW
-LZW implementation in C compatible with linux ncompress program.
+LZW data compression implementation in C compatible with [ncompress](https://vapier.github.io/ncompress/).

 This is a hobby project under development